-The data science paradigm is extraction of actionable knowledge directly from data through a process of discovery, hypothesis, and hypothesis testing.
+The data science paradigm is appearance or recognition of useful knowledge directly from data through a process of discovery, hypothesis, and hypothesis testing.

-Data science can be understood as the activities happening in the processing layer of the system architecture, against data stored in the data layer, in order to extract knowledge from the raw data through the complete data lifecycle.
+Data science can be understood as the appreciative activities happening in the processing layer of the system architecture, within data at rest in the data layer, in order to realize an instance of the knowledge richness inherent in raw data.

-The data lifecycle is the set of processes that transform raw data into actionable knowledge.
+The life of data is its usefulness and the benefits that emerge.

 Traditionally, the term analytics has been used as one of the steps in the data lifecycle of collection, preparation, analysis, and action.

-Analytics is the synthesis of knowledge from information.
+Analytics is the appearance, synthesis and communication of knowledge from data.

 With the new Big Data paradigm, analytics are no longer separable from the data model and the distribution of that data across parallel resources.
 When structured data was almost exclusively stored as organized information in a relational model, the analytics could be designed for this structure.
-While the working definition of the data science paradigm refers to learning directly from data, in the Big Data paradigm this learning must implicitly involve all steps in the data lifecycle, with analytics being only a subset.
+While the working definition of the data science paradigm refers to learning directly from data, in the Big Data paradigm this learning must implicitly involve all steps in the life of data, with analytics being only a subset.

-Data science is the empirical synthesis of actionable knowledge from raw data through the complete data lifecycle process.
+Data science is the appearance of useful knowledge through the analytics of the life of data.

-Data science across the entire data lifecycle now incorporates principles, techniques, and methods from many disciplines and domains, including the analytics domains of mathematics, data mining (specifically machine learning and pattern recognition), statistics, operations research, and visualization, along with the domains of systems, software, and network engineering.
-Data scientists and data science teams solve complex data problems by employing deep expertise in one or more of these disciplines, in the context of business strategy, and under the guidance of domain knowledge.
+Data science across the entire data lifecycle now incorporates principles, techniques, and methods from many disciplines and domains, including the analytics domains of mathematics, data mining (specifically machine learning and pattern recognition), statistics, operations research, and visualization, along with the domains of systems, software, and network engineering, as well as linguistics.
+Data scientists and data science teams solve complex data problems by employing deep expertise in one or more of these disciplines, in the context of business strategy, public welfare and under the guidance of domain knowledge.
 Personal skills in communication, presentation, and inquisitiveness are also very important given the complexity of interactions within Big Data systems.

-A data scientist is a practitioner who has sufficient knowledge in the overlapping regimes of business needs, domain knowledge, analytical skills, and software and systems engineering to manage the end-to-end data processes through each stage in the data lifecycle.
+A data scientist is a practitioner who has sufficient knowledge and appreciation in the overlapping regimes of business needs, domain knowledge, analytical skills, software and systems engineering and public welfare to manage the the life of data.

 While this full collection of skills can be present in a single individual, it is also possible that these skills, as shown in Figure 1, are covered in the members of a team.